xavixava/Projeto_PSis/README.md

 ## Required knowledge

 Since you might have more than 1 player, it creates the need to use threads.
-Unix sockets are used to comunicate between client and server.
+Inet sockets are used to comunicate between client and server.

 ## Get Started